Conflicts Arise

 Kim has conducted thousands of hours of mediation and has a very high success rate in settling cases quickly and effectively.
 She has mediated cases in employment, real estate, commercial, construction, personal injury, civil rights and uninsured-underinsured motorists.

 Kim mediated the first successful mortgage foreclosure case in Madison County, Illinois.
 Her background in representing both defendants and plaintiffs makes her an ideal neutral.
-She is available to mediate through US Arbitration and Mediation (USA&M), Financial Industry Regulatory Authority (FINRA), and the Southwestern Illinois Board of Realtors.
+She is available to mediate through MILES MEDIATION, Financial Industry Regulatory Authority (FINRA), and the Southwestern Illinois Board of Realtors.

 In 2015, Kim was named to the Missouri Chapter of the National Academy of Distinguished Neutrals (NADN).